bbauska/Movies/README.md

   --header 'Content-Type: application/json;charset=utf-8'
 ```

-Application calls like a plain GET request to retrieve a public list for example, can still use the api_key query parameter if you wish.
+<p>Application calls like a plain GET request to retrieve a public list for example, can still use the api_key query parameter if you wish.</p>

 ```
 curl --request GET \